NHERI-SimCenter/BrailsPlusPlus/brails/processors/year_built_classifier/README.rst

 This will create a folder with the experiment name and save epoch-wise training results in it, along with the checkpoints containing the weights.
-Note that this does only evaluate the results on the training set, with and without random pertubations.
+Note that this does only evaluate the results on the training set, with and without random perturbations.
 That means to investigate the validation and test performance, the detect script with activated --calc-perf option has to be used.